blog

 Social gatherings such as team dinners provide a relaxed setting for players to build relationships organically.
 Conversations around team successes and opportunities for improvement help boost morale, a sense of belonging, and motivation.

-An Escape Room Challenge is a game where a team of players cooperatively discover clues, solve puzzles, and accomplish tasks in one or more rooms to progress and ultimately escape within a set time limit.
+An Escape Room Challenge is a game where a team of players cooperatively discovers clues, solves puzzles, and accomplishes tasks in one or more rooms to progress and ultimately escape within a set time limit.
 The challenges are lots of fun and encourage communication, collaboration, and problem-solving under pressure.

 16. Paintball

 Paintball is a team sport that involves players eliminating opponents by tagging them with paintballs.
-This fun activity encourages cooperative strategy and teamwork under pressure, but for safety reasons, works best for older students (high schoolers).
+This fun activity encourages cooperative strategy and teamwork under pressure; however, for safety reasons, it works best for older students, such as high schoolers.

 Source

-Not all team building needs to have a direct connection to sports.
+Not all team-building activities need to have a direct connection to sports.
 Working together to serve the community can deepen connections between team members.
 Consider volunteering for local events, organizing a donation drive, or offering a hockey clinic for younger players.

 Source